Reading Museum is currently not taking any group general visits or tour bookings.

 Please note that the Gateway has no step free access and there are uneven steps and floors.

 Cost £75 for 10 to a maximum of 20 people.

 Reading Museum and the Reading Abbey Ruins are located in the town centre, conveniently located less than two minutes from Reading rail station and bus stops.
 There is a coach drop-off point opposite the Museum on Valpy Street.
 Find out more about how to get here.

-Please use the session enquiry form below for your talk and tour request, letting us know the size of your group and the preferred subject and we will let you know what is available.
+Please use the group visits enquiry form below for your talk and tour request, letting us know the size of your group and the preferred subject and we will let you know what is available.

-If you are interested in educational visit, please visit our Schools page for further information.
+If you are interested in an educational visit, please visit our Schools page for further information.